python-gitlab/python-gitlab/docs/api-usage.rst

 .. note::

-   The first page is page 1, not page 0.
+   The first page is page 1, not page 0, except for project commits in v3 API.

 By default GitLab does not return the complete list of items.
 Use the ``all`` parameter to get all the items when using listing methods: